1. Be familiar with the process

 The successful bidder will have to sign a Sales Contract and pay the first 5% or 10% of the final bid price, and settle the remaining balance within a certain period of time (common time frame is 3 months).

-In most cases the amount will be greater than the deposit based on the reserve price, so bring along your cheque book and be prepared to fork out more.
+In most cases the amount will be greater than the deposit based on the reserve price, so prepare your cheque book just in case.

-- Visit the management office to find out the outstanding maintenance fees.
-It’s not difficult to get information disclosure as the management would likely welcome a potential owner to cover the balance amount.
+Visit the management office to find out the outstanding maintenance fees.